 - 1. Perry Loan and Savings Bank, Houston Drug Co (Walgreen Agency), Jones Jeweler's - 2. ca. 1933; Colonial Revival façade ca. 1975-1977 - 3.
 Single retail - 4.
 This is one of 3 buildings on Carroll Street with a basement.
 From 1957 until 1972 The Houston Drug Company operated here.
 Jones Jeweler's moved here from around the corner on Ball Street and operated here until 2008.
 Since then, it has been various boutiques.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977